Mixed Models with Multiple Instance Learning: RELATED WORK

-\textbf{Multiple instance learning.} GMIL models cellular heterogeneity within the GLMM framework using MIL.
-MIL organizes data into collections of instances, called \textit{bags}, and operates on the premise that the label of the collection is known, while the labels of individual instances remain unknown.
+\paragraph{Multiple Instance Learning} MixMIL models cellular heterogeneity within the GLMM framework using MIL.
+MIL organizes data into collections of instances, called \textit{bags}, and operates on the premise that the label of the collection is known while the labels of individual instances remain unknown.
 In attention-based MIL (ABMIL), \cite{Ilse2018attentionmil} trained a bag-level classification model where a neural network learns the influence of single instances on the bag label prediction in the form of attention weights.
 Later efforts built upon the notion of attention-based deep MIL to improve the interpretability of instance contribution~\citep{additive_mil} and alleviate performance degradation due to class imbalance~\citep{ds_mil}.
 More related to our setting, \citet{bayes_mil} used variational inference to estimate the posterior distribution of instance-level weights to enhance model interpretability and uncertainty estimation.
-In the medical field, MIL has been widely employed to study the heterogeneous effect of disease in large histopathology images in the context of cancer prediction \citep{ilse2020deep, Sudharshan2019histopath_class, Zhao2020histopath_class}, segmentation~\citep{Lerousseau2020histopath_seg} and somatic variant detection~\citep{Cui2020somatic}.
-In contrast to earlier approaches, GMIL uniquely integrates attention-based MIL within GLMMs.
+In the medical field, MIL has been widely employed to study the heterogeneous effect of disease in large histopathology images in the context of cancer prediction \citep{Ilse2018attentionmil, Sudharshan2019histopath_class, Zhao2020histopath_class,wagnerMIL}, segmentation~\citep{Lerousseau2020histopath_seg} and somatic variant detection~\citep{Cui2020somatic}.
+In contrast to earlier approaches, MixMIL uniquely integrates attention-based MIL within GLMMs. \paragraph{Generalized Linear Mixed Models} MixMIL introduces multiple instance learning within the GLMM framework.
+GLMMs extend linear models with random effects to enable robust regression and hierarchical modeling, and they are equipped to handle a variety of outcome distributions~\citep{breslow1993approximate,bates2014fitting}.
+Specialized GLMMs have become indispensable in genomics, especially in association analysis~\citep{lippert2011fast,bates2014fitting,loh2018mixed} and interaction testing~\citep{casale2017joint,moore2019linear,dahl2020robust}.
+In recent advancements, GLMM-based interaction tests have been employed to model cell state heterogeneity in single-cell datasets~\citep{neavin2021single,cuomo2022cellregmap,gewirtz2022expression,nathan2022single}.
+These tests primarily focus on associating singular patient and genomic features while modeling effect heterogeneity—for instance, exploring how the effect of a genetic variant might regulate the expression of an individual gene based on cell state~\citep{cuomo2022cellregmap}.
+In contrast, MixMIL seeks to characterize single patient features using the cell state representations from a group of cells, uniquely incorporating a MIL module in GLMMs for this purpose. \paragraph{Predefined Embeddings and Single-Cell Atlases} MixMIL employs shallow machine learning functions on predefined embeddings for robustness and efficiency.
+This synergy was first spotlighted in representation learning for computer vision with frameworks such as SimCLR~\citep{Chen2020SimCLR} and later extended by others~\citep{He2020Moco,Caron2021DINO}.
+Rapidly, this influence radiated across biological disciplines, advancing representational learning in computational pathology~\citep{BenTaieb2020KimiaNet,wang2023retccl}, single-cell genomics~\citep{Lopez2018scVI,Theodoris2023, Cui2023}, and microscopy~\citep{MarinZapata2020dino, Siegismund2022archetypes}.
+While the use of predefined embeddings in MIL has been considered elsewhere \citep{ds_mil, Shao2021transMIL}, the synergy with MixMIL is especially timely within the single-cell omics sphere.
+As the domain leans towards foundational models for comprehensive single-cell atlases~\citep{schiller2019human, travaglini2020molecular, deprez2020single, wagner2019single, wilk2020single, sikkema2022integrated}, MixMIL stands primed, ready to leverage the wealth of emerging high-quality embeddings, equipping researchers for robust, integrated analyses.